 Predicting and capitalizing on each of these market cycles can be difficult, if not impossible, for most investors.
 This means many often have a hard time predicting exactly when to buy and sell assets in order to maximize their potential gains.

 For investors with a longer investment horizon, DCA addresses this challenge by allowing them to constantly accumulate an asset they believe has long term potential, regardless of its short term price changes.

 DCA has the added benefit of removing several emotional aspects of trading as well as the headaches that come with attempting to perfectly time each and every market movement.

 DCA can prove particularly useful when investing in cryptocurrencies, a historically volatile asset class that trades 24/7 on the global markets.

-If you’re looking to jump in and start trading, create an account to buy crypto today!
+If you’re looking to jump in and start dollar-cost averaging crypto, create an account with Kraken today!

 New to crypto?

 Why Use Dollar-Cost Averaging?

 Many investors are drawn to dollar-cost averaging because of its simplicity.

 Creating a DCA plan requires little effort and executing the strategy involves placing single trades at set intervals, making it a perfect go-to strategy for beginner traders with a long-term investment horizon.